gghandsfield/dssr2017ABI-g.handsfield/README.md

 # Muscle Fiber Determination from Laplacian Simulations- A Comparison with DTI

-## Conducting a Laplacian Simulation for Segmented Muscle Data
+## Conducting a Laplacian Simulation from Muscle Geometries
 This step is performed using Autodesk Inventor CAD software
+See [Josh Inouye's videos](https://vimeo.com/user26625780) for tutorials on this process

+If your muscle is in .igs format, it can be imported as a solid into Inventor
+You can now move along to Creating Aponeuroses on your Muscle Model

+If your muscle is in .stl format, you must create a solid from your STL surface:
 Use Manage>Import to import STL muscle data into Autodesk Inventor
 Use the Tool to create a base feature from STL
 Create planes that transect the geometry at regular intervals